willfid/microsoft-graph-docs/concepts/register-calling-bot.md

 > **Note**: Constructing the Tenant Admin Consent URL requires a configured Redirect URI/Reply URL in the [App Registration Portal](https://apps.dev.microsoft.com/).
 To add reply URLs for your bot, access your bot registration, choose Advanced Options > Edit Application Manifest.
 Add your Redirect URI to the field replyURLs.

 > **Important**: Any time you make a change to the configured permissions, you must also repeat the Admin Consent process.
 Changes made in the app registration portal will not be reflected until consent has been reapplied by the tenant's administrator.

+## Register bot in Microsoft Teams

+The code samples can be used in combination with a Teams App Manifest settings to add the Calling and Video buttons for a 1:1 bot interaction.
+To develop calling bot, add 'SupportsCalling' and 'SupportsVideo' boolean properties to the bots section in the app manifest and the bot is all set to receive calls once installed (either to a personal context or a team).
+App Manifests can be uploaded through the Teams App Store in the Microsoft Teams client.